Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/editing/transform/control/orientations.rst

 .. admonition:: Reference
    :class: refbox

-   | Mode:     Object and Edit Modes
+   :Mode:      Object and Edit Modes
-   | Menu:     :menuselection:`Object --> Transform --> Align to Transform Orientation`
+   :Menu:      :menuselection:`Object --> Transform --> Align to Transform Orientation`

 Aligns (rotates) the selected objects so that their local orientation matches the active transform orientation in the Transform orientation panel or the *Orientation* selection in the Transform Operator panels.